 Strategy abounds as you begin the back nine on the South Course.
 Choose your line carefully off the tee as your second shot, played uphill and into winds that often swirl, is the most difficult on the course.
 Par here is a good score.

 A true brute when played into the prevailing wind, number 11 is the second of four consecutive challenging holes.
 A strong tee shot is needed to set up a middle iron to a well guarded green.
 Par is a good score on a hole where bogeys abound.

 Number 12 is a picturesque Par 3 that forces players to carry a large marsh into narrow green.
 Taking an extra club on this hole is wise as prevailing winds will play havoc with mishit tee shots.

 Choose your line with great care as bunkers and marshland claim their share of ill-aimed tee shots.
 Once in the fairway, you are faced with a bracing approach shot to a green protected by a bunker, marsh, and steep collection areas.
 The green is relatively flat so once one its surface you can be aggressive.

 This serpentine Par 5 winds towards a deep narrow green.
 Your tee shot should be bold as position for your approach, be it your second or third shot, is essential.
 Be sure to check the flag position as a ridge divides the green front to back creating devilish putting.

-With extensive bunkering just under 200 yards from the tee, this hole challenges players to hit a solid drive.
-A tee shot down the right side is safer, but will require more club on the approach to the green.
-Beware of the deep bunker to the left of the green and collection areas to the right.
+With the small pond to the left of the green, a tee shot down the right side is safer but will require more club on the approach to the green.
+A fairway bunker to the right of the hole places farther demand on the tee shot.